 - Keep extra cash on hand.
 Do not use it for anything else.
 Because the moment you do, your kid will lose a tooth at school and you will be making a late-night run for cash or digging through all your junk drawers for loose change.
 Without fail.
 It’s Murphy’s law.

-- Make it unique and fun for your kids.
-You can read The Night Before the Tooth Fairy or make some signs to hang on the bedroom door directing the Tooth Fairy to the right pillow.
+- Read The Night Before the Tooth Fairy or make some signs to hang on the bedroom door directing the T. F. to the right pillow.
 (This also serves as a great reminder for you.
 Hint.
 Hint.)